 Roger Weller, geology instructor

-reflected off of a series of narrow strips on a cleavage surface.
-This phenomenon, which is
+source, light is reflected off of a series of narrow strips on a cleavage surface.
+This

-plagioclase cooled.
-Light is being reflected off one set of micro cleavage surfaces of one of the
+is being reflected off one set of micro cleavage surfaces of one of the crystalline

-crystalline orientations.
-If the crystal is tipped again slightly with respect to the light source, the
+orientations.
+If the crystal is tipped again slightly with respect to the light source,

-other set of reflecting cleavage surfaces will reflect light.
-The reflections are very sharp lines.
+the other set of reflecting cleavage surfaces will reflect light.
+The reflections are very

 Photo is copyright free for non-commercial educational uses.